InfolabAI/PromptBERTwithMemory/README.md

 # PromptBERT-based Algoritm Using Memory Bank for Detecting AI Generated Text
+## About This Code
+- This is my implementation of PromptBERT using memory bank for detection AI generated text
 ## Getting Started
 ### Download the datasets
 - Training dataset - DAIGT V2 Train Dataset [link](https://www.kaggle.com/datasets/thedrcat/daigt-v2-train-dataset)